 Marketplace sellers generally do not have the rights, obligations, and liabilities of a retailer with respect to sales facilitated by a marketplace facilitator in or through a marketplace.
-A marketplace seller that sells exclusively through one or more marketplaces operated by a marketplace facilitator is not required to obtain a Colorado sales tax license.
-If a marketplace seller previously opened a sales tax account and obtained a sales tax license, the marketplace seller must either close the account or file returns reporting no sales activity.
+A marketplace seller that only offers its products and services for sale - and, in fact, only sells its products and services - through one or more marketplaces operated by a marketplace facilitator is not required to obtain a Colorado sales tax license.